 What's worse, studies have shown that not getting enough sleep may actually make you more sensitive to pain.
 It's a vicious cycle.
 Back pain can make it harder to sleep -- and when you can't sleep, your back pain may be worse.

 Other Causes of Sleep Problems When You Are in Pain

 Anxiety and depressioncan make it hard to fall asleep or stay asleep, and the consequent sleep loss can lead to worse pain.
 Anxiety and depression themselves can also increase a person’s sensitivity to pain.

 Some breathing-related sleep disorders are associated with obesity -- and obesity is also linked with back pain.
 Sleep disorders like obstructive sleep apnea interfere with normal sleep patterns, leading to insufficient sleep and poor sleep quality.
 Sleep apnea can also be caused or exacerbated by narcotic painkillers, which some people are prescribed for severe back pain.

 Limb movement disorders, such as restless legs syndrome, might further disrupt the normal sleep pattern.

 Self-medicating with alcohol might numb your back pain and help you fall asleep at first.
-But it's also likely to wake you up a few hours later since it interferes with good sleep.
+But it's also likely to wake you up a few hours later, because it interferes with good sleep.
 In the morning, you're bound to get out of bed tired, cranky, and hurting because the quality of sleep is poor.